Domine Banyankimbona

-Domine Banyankimbona (born in 1970) is serving as the Minister of Public Service, Labour and Employment in the Republic of Burundi.
+Domine Banyankimbona (born in 1970) is a Burundian politician who served as the Minister of Public Service, Labour and Employment in the Republic of Burundi.

 Background and education

 Banyankimbona was born in 1970 in Bururi Province.
 She is a member of the Catholic Church.
 Banyankimbona received a Bachelor’s Degree in Law from Hope University, Nairobi.

 Career

-Banyankimbona served as the Vice President of one of the Supreme Court in Burundi and later became President and at the Court of Cassation.
+Banyankimbona served as the Vice President of the Supreme Court in Burundi and later became President at the Court of Cassation.
 Thereafter, she became President of the First Section of the Judicial Chamber.
 Banyankimbona occupied various positions relating to her profession before she became the Minister of Public Service, Labour and Employment appointed by the President of Burundi, Evariste Ndayimiyishe.
-Since 2022, she has been the Minister of Justice.
+From 2022 to 2025, she served as the Minister of Justice.